RosePatrick/SpringboardRP/Distracted_Driver/README.md

 * c9: talking to passenger

 The model was implemented with Google Cloud Platform AutoML Vision and served with Flask micro web framework.

-To run this code with Flask, clone the repository and run the following commands in command prompt:

-> set FLASK_APP = app.py

-> flask run